lstrojny/ObjectConpherter/README.markdown

 License
 -------

-Licensed under the New BSD License
+Licensed under New BSD License

 Current Use Cases
 -----------------

 -   Property mapping support for the concrete class, superclass(es), interfaces
 -   Filter infrastructure to allow implementing conversions for specific types (e.g. formatting date specifically), renaming of properties (if you use an